BenjaminPlanterose/UMtools/README.md

 We particularly highlight the standard deviation of fluorescence intensities, as it is highly valuable and has rarely made it to the literature.

-## Extracting raw intensities
+## Extracting intensity matrices

 The minfi R-package is a massive library that has set the standards of quality in epigenomics.
 However, its extensive use of S4-object oriented language can make it hard for users to find and repurpose functions.
-In this tutorial, we have gathered together handy pieces of code for analysis of raw fluorescence intensities to ease the painstacking journey through minfi's dense documentation.
+In this section, we have gathered together handy pieces of code for analysis of raw fluorescence intensities to ease the painstacking journey through minfi's dense documentation.

 We firstly load all required libraries: